 It’s fair to say that photographers sometimes baffle people with jargon—especially when describing our styles of photography, such as traditional, reportage, contemporary, documentary, photojournalistic, etc. So, here we have set out the three main styles on offer today.
 Of course, some photographers offer hybrids that pinch elements from all three of these styles, but most offer one main photographic style.

 Traditional Wedding Photography

 This is a style you will all be familiar with.
 Carefully posed shots of groups ranging from the whole guest list right down to just the bride and groom themselves.
 The poses will be more classical that contemporary so don’t expect any quirky shots including running or jumping, for example.
 This style was very much all that was on offer up until the arrival of digital photography and it’s fair to say that it is a much less popular style these days.
 Without wanting to stereotype, this style is favored more by the older generation whereas younger couples are more likely to favor a more contemporary style.

 Documentary, Journalistic, or Reportage Wedding Photography

 This style of wedding photography is nothing new in terms of being a general photographic style, but it is relatively new to wedding photography.
 This style is informal when compared to traditional wedding photography as the photographer is likely to have little or no interaction with the bride, groom, or guests; the primary focus is to document the day as it happens.
-Don’t expect set poses with this style as this is all about capturing you wedding day in as natural a way as possible.
+Don’t expect set poses with this style; it’s all about capturing your wedding day in as natural a way as possible.
 The photographer will try to remain as unobtrusive as possible and this will mean the avoidance of flash photography, too.
 When done right, this style produces the most emotional and naturally captivating photography, and albums produced from this style are absorbing and addictive.